 - What if I’m always the first one to reach out?

-- What if he ghosts on me?
+- What if they ghost on me?

 Most people have at least a few of these anxious thoughts.
 They are a normal part of being in a relationship, especially a new one.